Aryakumarjaiswal/Final-Pose-Estimation-Cam/README.md

 # Final-Pose-Estimation-Cam
-A Streamlit app in which user can either give input image or perform an action in front of Web Camera.
+A Streamlit app in which user can either input image or perform an action in front of Web Camera.
 As a result app will generate landmarked images or landmarked live video(based on user input) along with Pose Name label.

 # Library & Tech Involved